wcossior/10.MoviePage/README.md

 # MoviePage

-MoviePage is a simple web application that retrieves movie information from [The Movie Database (TMDb)](https://www.themoviedb.org/).
+MoviePage is a web application that retrieves movie information from [The Movie Database (TMDb)](https://www.themoviedb.org/).
 Users can search for movies using the provided search bar.
 The project is built using HTML, CSS, and JavaScript.

 You can check it out: [HERE](https://wcossior.github.io/10.MoviePage/)